MuMashhour/TSP-NeuroHeuristics/README.md

     <em>Neural Network Architecture</em>
 </p>

-Once all vertex weights are evaluated, the vertex with the highest weight is selected as the starting vertex.
-Then, the highest weighing vertex connected to that vertex is chosen as the next vertex in the path, and this process continues until the entire path from start to finish is generated.
+Once all edge weights are evaluated, the edge with the highest weight is selected as the starting edge.
+Then, the highest weighing efge connected to that edge is chosen as the next edge in the path, and this process continues until the entire path from start to finish is generated.

 <p>
     <img src="https://user-images.githubusercontent.com/98267072/230636319-793b1af3-e404-48b2-af1e-0817fc366d0c.gif" width="200px"/>